stanley-fork/WFGY/TensionUniverse/BlackHole/Q035_quantum_metrology_limits.md

 * multi parameter estimation with incompatible observables,
 * complex noise models and decoherence,
 * adaptive and sequential strategies,
-* full accounting of all physical resources (including control pulses, ancillas, and error correction overhead),
+* full accounting of all physical resources, including control pulses, ancillas, and error correction overhead,
 * regimes where entanglement and nonclassical states provide advantages that are subtle to quantify.

-The difficulty is not only to derive abstract bounds, but to encode them in a way that:
+The difficulty is not only to derive abstract bounds.
+It is to encode them in a way that:

 * is robust under changed modeling assumptions,
 * does not allow hidden resource redefinitions,